fralau/mkdocs-macros-plugin/webdoc/docs/troubleshooting.md

 Where Can I get Help?
 ---------------------

+### Issues

 Check the [issues](https://github.com/fralau/mkdocs_macros_plugin/issues)
 on the github repo.

 !!!
-Tip
+Tip "Tips"

+    - Some issues have the marker **Useful Tip**.
-    Also check the **closed issues**.
+    - Also check the **closed issues**.
 It could be that your issue has already been solved and closed!

-    Also, you could check similar questions, to see if they could point you to the right questions.
+    - Also, you could check similar questions, to see if they could point you to the right questions.

-Then, you want to add a new issue, or comment on an existing one, you are more than welcome!
+If you want to add a new issue (for a bug or an enhancement request), or comment on an existing one, you are more than welcome!

 All issues are carefully reviewed and often get a quick answer.

+### If all else fails...

+If you still have questions:

+- Check the Q&As 🙏 in the [project's Discussions space, on github](https://github.com/fralau/mkdocs_macros_plugin/discussions).
+- Post a Q&A 🙏 item!